apache/flink/docs/ops/memory/mem_migration.md

 This [spreadsheet](https://docs.google.com/spreadsheets/d/1mJaMkMPfDJJ-w6nMXALYmTc4XxiV30P5U7DzgwLkSoE) can also help to evaluate and compare the results of the legacy and new memory computations.

-## Migrate Task Executor Memory Configuration
+## Migrate Task Manager Memory Configuration

 ### Changes in Configuration Options